robert-alfaro/genius-lyrics/README.md

 2. Install this integration
 3. Enable Genius Lyrics in `configuration.yaml` by adding the following (*substitute your access token from step 1*):

+**NOTE: Media player `foobar` is just an example.
+Replace it with your media player's entity name.**

 	```yaml
     genius_lyrics:
       access_token: "3SxSxqZJOtz5fYlkFXv-12E-mgripD0XM7v0L091P3Kz22wT9ReCRNg0qmrYeveG"